The 30 Best Museums In Holland (Suggested By Locals)

 Address: Lange Voorhout 74, 2514 EH Den Haag

 His most famous work features impossible objects because of his mathematical drawing techniques.
-It is a very peculiar form of art, and I have to admit that I love his work.
+It is a very peculiar art form, and I must admit that I love his work.

 You can find more information about this museum or purchase tickets online here.